These unique wedding photo ideas are sure to make your images pop (and plus, they’re darn fun to take!)

 5. Use Light Creatively

-After dinner, Nicole and Earle agreed to go outside with me.
+After dinner, Caitlin and Timothy agreed to go outside with me.
 My assistant and I had set up a spot for them to stand, and I put the camera on a long exposure while running behind them with a light source.
 So cool!

 I’ll leave this to your imagination, but one hint: We shot this one in Austria.
 The best part about getting married in Europe is that instead of going to another state for photos, you can go to another country!
 In terms of creative wedding photos…this may be my favorite of all time.